simmerer/jquery-isoselective/README.md

 Usage
 -----

-Complete documentation for using isoSelective (which doubles as an isoSelective demo) is ~~still available here: http://www.gatsbyart.com/plugins/isoSelective/~~ no longer available online.
+Complete documentation for using isoSelective (which doubles as an isoSelective demo) *is* ~~still available here: http://www.gatsbyart.com/plugins/isoSelective/~~ *no longer available online*.
 I didn't grab it before it was taken down either.

 The basic isotope setup is something like this:
 ```javascript